 “It is more important to know where you are going than to get there quickly.
 Do not mistake activity for achievement.”

-The quote above makes me think about the words “effective” and “efficient”.
+Today’s quote makes me think about the words “effective” and “efficient.”
 Many people today aim to quicken their pace at lots of daily activities – including eating, work, and most forms of interpersonal communication.

-A critical downside of our multi-tasking, fast-paced society is that we are often focused on doing things efficiently, without always being sure we are actually accomplishing what we intend to achieve.
+A critical downside of our multi-tasking, fast-paced society is that we are often focused on doing things efficiently, without being sure we are accomplishing what we intend to achieve.

-During your day, take a few moments to ask yourself the following question: Is what I’m doing (or about to do) moving me forward to what I desire?
+During your day, take a few moments to ask yourself the following question: Is what I’m doing (or about to do) moving me toward my desire?

 By focusing on where you truly want to go, you won’t mistake activity for achievement.